 If you are still unsure about whether Counseling and Wellness would be useful, you might want to take our self evaluator and follow the suggestions.

-Appointments at the Center for Counseling and Wellness can be made by calling (616) 526-6123, completing an appointment request form online, or stopping by the front desk.
+Appointments at the Center for Counseling and Wellness can be made by calling (616) 526-6123, using the button below, or stopping by the front desk.
 Our office is located on the third floor of the Spoelhof University Center, across from the Financial Services office.
 During the school year, appointments are available Monday through Friday between 8 a.m. and 5 p.m.
-Quick-access screening appointments are available each day for new students, and crisis care is available for safety-related mental health emergencies.
+All first-time students begin with a screening appointment, and crisis care is available for safety-related mental health emergencies (with additional mental health support available in the community through Pine Rest).

-Your first appointment will be a brief screening.
+Your first appointment will be a screening with one of our counselors.
 You will be asked to come early to complete electronic intake information with demographic information, reason for your visit, and mental health history.
 This will include an informed consent form to read and sign.
 The registration process takes approximately 20 minutes to complete.
-A counselor will then review your information and meet with you for approximately 20 minutes.
-The goal of this brief intake screening is to assess your needs and customize services to best fit your personal goals, based on a Stepped Care Model.
+A counselor will then review your information and meet with you to assess your needs and customize services to best fit your personal goals, based on a Stepped Care Model.
 You and the counselor will review both on-campus and off-campus resources available to you, and will decide together on the next steps.

 Your screening counselor will want to make sure that they have a clear understanding of your concerns prior to making recommendations.
 Initial questions may relate to your moods, family history, physical health, substance use, general interests and past experiences.
 Counseling and Wellness staff will respect the pace at which you want to disclose information and work on issues.

+Our primary mode of treatment is group therapy, due to its effectiveness in reducing mental health symptoms and strengthening feelings of healthy connection with others.
 Your screening counselor will talk with you about your presenting concerns and recommend the best resources to fit your needs based on a Stepped Care Model.
-This recommendation will take into account resources on-campus and off-campus, and may or may not include individual therapy.
+This recommendation will take into account resources on-campus and off-campus, and may or may not include short-term individual therapy.
 Online resources and peer supports are also very helpful tools for students looking to grow and thrive during their university years.
 Counselors are skilled at crafting a customized treatment plan for each student, using a strengths-based approach that is tailored to the specific goals for that individual.

 In some instances, students may wish to seek individual counseling (or other mental health services) off-campus in order to supplement available services at Counseling and Wellness.
 A searchable list of active community providers is provided for Calvin students through ThrivingCampus, which also supports students in navigating logistical questions of insurance, accessibility, and making an appointment.
 Counseling and Wellness staff are available to assist students with community referrals as needed.